bstefansen/worldMapProjections/README.md

 ## Features
 - Users can visualize the differences in map projections on a world map
 - Users can select different map projections
+- Users can mouseover the map and see the names of each country

 ## Demo
 Link to <a href="https://bstefansen.github.io/worldMapProjections/">Production Build</a>